huggingface/diffusers/docs/source/en/tutorials/fast_diffusion.md

 specific language governing permissions and limitations under the License.
 -->

-## Accelerated inference of diffusion models
+## Accelerate inference of text-to-image diffusion models

 Diffusion models are known to be slower than their counter parts, GANs, because of the iterative and sequential reverse diffusion process.
 Recent works try to address limitation with: